NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson04_alignment_bam.md

 ### Indexing the BAM file

 To perform some functions (i.e. subsetting, visualization) on the BAM file, an index is required.
 Think of an index located at the back of a textbook.
 When you are interested in a particular subject area you look for the keyword in the index and identify the pages that contain the relevant information.
-Similaril indexing the BAM file aims to achieve fast retrieval of alignments overlapping a specified region without going through the whole alignment file.
+Similarly, indexing the BAM file aims to achieve fast retrieval of alignments overlapping a specified region without going through the whole alignment file.
 In order to index a BAM file, it must first be sorted by the reference ID and then the leftmost coordinate, which can also be done with `samtools`.
 However, in our case we had included a parameter in our STAR alignment run so we know our BAM files are already sorted.

 To index the BAM file we use the `index` command. **This may take a while and actually require you use a SBATCH script, so you only need to do this when you plan to do the bonus visualization step.**